Chia-Network/chia-blockchain/README.md

 Chinilla is a modern cryptocurrency built from scratch, designed to be efficient, decentralized, and secure.
 Here are some of the features and benefits:
 * [Proof of space and time](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) based consensus which allows anyone to farm with commodity hardware
-* Very easy to use full node and farmer GUI and cli (thousands of nodes active on mainnet)
+* Very easy to use full node and farmer GUI and cli (thousands of nodes active on vanillanet)
 * [Chinilla seeder](https://github.com/Chinilla/chinilla-blockchain/wiki/Chinilla-Seeder-User-Guide), which maintains a list of reliable nodes within the Chinilla network via a built-in DNS server.
 * Simplified UTXO based transaction model, with small on-chain state
 * Lisp-style Turing-complete functional [programming language](https://chinillalisp.com/) for money related use cases